 - You can be served any other way approved by the judge.
 For example, if the constable, sheriff, or private process server can confirm your home address or work address the judge could order that the citation and petition be posted to your door, left with anyone over 16 at your home or work, or mailed to you at your home or work address by regular mail.

 What happens if I’m served and don’t file an answer?

-If you are served and do not file an answer on or before the deadline, the petitioner can finish the case without any further notice to you (as long as all other waiting periods have passed).
-This is called a “default judgment.”
+If you are served and do not file an answer on or before the deadline, the petitioner can finish the case without further notice to you once all the other waiting periods have passed.
+This is called a default judgment.